aPisC/react-editor-form/README.md

 ```

 ## EditorFieldConnector
-This component will create a field of the given type, connects the `value` and `onChange` properties, and updates the entity or the given member of entity by the `onChange` event.
+This component will create a field of the given type, connects the `value`, `onChange`, `onUpdate` properties (onChange to handle default change event, onUpdate to handle updates manually), and updates the entity or the given member of entity by the `onChange` event.
 The value property name and the function that gets value from event object can be overwritten.

 ```jsx
 return (